 (Attn: QIG/Wildlife – Public Consultation)

-Wildaid has been working to raise awareness of the elephant poaching crisis, support lawmakers in banning ivory sales, and measurably reduce demand for ivory in Thailand, China, Hong Kong, Taiwan, Japan, and the U.S. In 2012, WildAid launched a massive campaign to reduce ivory demand in China in partnership with Save the Elephants and the African Wildlife Foundation.
+Wildaid has been working to raise awareness of the elephant poaching crisis, support lawmakers in banning ivory sales, and measurably reduce demand for ivory in Thailand, China (including Hong Kong SAR and Taiwan), Japan, and the U.S. In 2012, WildAid launched a massive campaign to reduce ivory demand in China in partnership with Save the Elephants and the African Wildlife Foundation.
 Since then, public awareness of the crisis has grown rapidly.
 Our surveys showed a 50% increase from 2012 to 2014 in the number of Chinese who believe that elephant poaching is a major problem.
-According to traders, wholesale ivory prices in China and Hong Kong dropped 57-78% in 2016 from the 2014 high of $2,100 per kilo.
+According to traders, wholesale ivory prices in China and Hong Kong SAR dropped 57-78% in 2016 from the 2014 high of $2,100 per kilo.

 WildAid is a non-profit organization with a mission to end the illegal wildlife trade in our lifetimes.
 While most wildlife conservation groups focus on protecting animals from poaching, WildAid primarily works to reduce global consumption of wildlife products such as elephant ivory, rhino horn and shark fin soup.
 With an unrivaled portfolio of celebrity ambassadors and a global network of media partners, WildAid leverages more than $230 million in annual pro-bono media support with a simple message: When the Buying Stops, the Killing Can Too.